Amanyadav0007/Starbucks-Landing-Page/README.md

 Hover Effects: I try to make a normal hover effect on button and navbar elements.

 💻 GitHub:
-You can check out the live version of the Starbucks landing page on GitHub [Provide GitHub repository link].
-Feel free to explore the code and leave any feedback or suggestions.
+You can check out the live version of the Starbucks landing page on GitHub https://github.com/Amanyadav0007/Starbucks-Landing-Page Feel free to explore the code and leave any feedback or suggestions.
 I'm always open to learning and improving my skills!

 🔗 LinkedIn:
 I've also shared my journey of creating this project on LinkedIn [Provide LinkedIn post link].
 Please like, comment, and share your thoughts.
 Your support and encouragement mean the world to me!